Nodeclipse/www.nodeclipse.org/enide/studio/altogether/index.md

 Java, Gradle, Node.js, AngularJS, Web technologies and general tools.

+Because some plugins require Eclipse 4.x APIs, it is only for the latest Eclipse distribution.

+Not listing plugins here, just pay attention when installing.

 Recommended install via drag-and-drop of install button
 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=1520853"
   title="Drag and drop onto a running Eclipse main toolbar to install Enide Studio 2014 plugins: Node.js, JavaScript and Java">